Fair Value Gap Trading Strategy

-On a chart, a fair value gap appears in a triple-candle pattern when there is a large candle whose previous and subsequent candles do not fully overlap the large candle.
+On a chart, a fair value gap appears in a triple-candle pattern when there is a large candle whose previous candle’s high and subsequent candle’s low do not fully overlap the large candle.
 The space between these wicks is known as the fair value gap.

 Fair Value Gap Trading Strategy

-Once a fair value gap is identified, traders wait for the price to be pulled back towards the fair value gap to clear out the imbalance before continuing to move in the same direction.
+Once a fair value gap is identified, traders wait for the price to revert back towards the fair value gap to clear out the imbalance before continuing to move in the direction of the prevailing trend.